Time series data - Amazon SageMaker

 Prior to analysis, complete the necessary preprocessing steps to prepare your data, such as data cleaning or feature engineering.
 You can provide one or multiple datasets.
 If you provide multiple datasets, use one of the following methods to supply them to the SageMaker Clarify processing job:

 • Use either a ProcessingInput named dataset or the analysis configuration dataset_uri to specify the main dataset.
-For more information about dataset_uri, see the parameters list in Configure the Analysis.
+For more information about dataset_uri, see the parameters list in Analysis Configuration Files.

 • Use the baseline parameter provided in the analysis configuration file.
 The baseline dataset is required for static_covariates, if present.
-For more information about the analysis configuration file, including examples, see Configure the Analysis.
+For more information about the analysis configuration file, including examples, see Analysis Configuration Files.

 The following table lists supported data formats, their file extensions, and MIME types.